Lesson 21: healthier Relationships (Colossians 3:12-13) What would you like many away from life?

 But it is medicine that is nвЂ™t easy just take, because to produce these characteristics, youвЂ™ve surely got to kill all immorality, impurity, passion, wicked desire, and greed (Col. 3:5).
 YouвЂ™ve surely got to put away all anger, wrath, malice, slander, abusive message, and lying (Col. 3:8-9).
 And, youвЂ™ve surely got to wear вЂњa heart of compassion, kindness, humility, patience and gentleness; bearing with the other person, and forgiving one anotherвЂќ (Col. 3:12b-13).
 The main reason you need to try this is mainly because Jesus has graciously loved and chosen you.
 Paul is saying,

-GodвЂ™s gracious, loving treatment of us could be the foundation for the remedy for other people.
+GodвЂ™s gracious, loving treatment of us could be the foundation for escort services in Plano the remedy for other people.

 Paul first provides the foundation when it comes to commands which follow, particularly, exactly how Jesus has addressed us: